lspitzner/multistate/README.md

 When using multiple Reader/Writer/State transformers in the same monad stack, it becomes necessary to lift the operations in order to affect a specific transformer.
-Using heterogenous lists (and all kinds of GHC extensions magic), this package provides transformers that remove that necessity:
+Using heterogeneous lists (and all kinds of GHC extensions magic), this package provides transformers that remove that necessity:
-MultiReaderT/MultiWriterT/MultiStateT can contain a heterogenous list of values.
+MultiReaderT/MultiWriterT/MultiStateT can contain a heterogeneous list of values.

 The type inferred for the getter/setter determines which value is